romangoduhin/TEST_TASK-calculator-constructor/README.md

 - you can't use the calculator logic when the mode on Switch panel is "Constructor"
 - you can't add same part twice
 2) If you want to calculate something, turn switch on "Runtime" mode and use it :)
+- you can remove value by click on display
 ### EXCEPTIONS:
+- operators are not displaying, but they are highlighting
-- you can swap the parts between each other on "Runtime" mode
+- you can't swap the parts here on "Runtime" mode
 - when you switch mode back to "Constuctor" your dispay will clean up

 # What I used for it?